sameh-tarek/Clinic-System-Microservices/README.md

 - **API Gateway**: Acts as a single entry point for all client requests and routes them to the appropriate service.
 - **Eureka Server**: Service registry for discovering services.
 - **Admin Server**: Monitors the status and health of the microservices.
+- **Resilience4j Circuit Breaker**: Provides fault tolerance and resilience for microservices by implementing the circuit breaker pattern.

 ## Tech Stack
 - **Java 17**